-In June of 2013, the state enacted additional provisions to incorporate performance and outcomes related to managed care health plan screening for mental health needs, as well as referrals to Medi-Cal fee-for-service providers and/or county mental health plans.
-The legislation provides that DHCS submit to the Legislature an updated Performance Outcomes System Plan describing the addition of these outcomes to the Performance Outcomes System on October 1, 2014, along with an updated System Implementation Plan on January 10, 2015.
+In June of 2013, the state enacted additional provisions to incorporate performance outcomes related to managed care health plan screening for mental health needs, as well as referrals to Medi-Cal fee-for-service providers and/or county mental health plans.
+AB 82 requires DHCS to submit to the Legislature an updated Performance Outcomes System Plan describing the addition of these outcomes to the Performance Outcomes System on October 1, 2014, along with an updated System Implementation Plan on January 10, 2015.